iO-Academy/2020-jan-officeSignIn/api/README.md

 - Sets all visitors to signed out where signed in is true and date of visit is before current date
 - Logs time visitors signed out in the DB

-- Required and sends
+- Required and sends through body either of the following:
-    - `{ "Option" : "all-previous" }` - Option with all-previous set
+    - `{ "Option" : "all-previous" }` - Option with all-previous set.
+Signs out all visitors who's signed in status is set to 1 and date of visit is before current date.
+    - `{ "Option" : "all-current" }` - Option with all-previous set.
+Signs out all visitors who's signed in status is set to 1 irrespective of date of visit.

 - Returns:
     - if successful